Experiments#

 dependencies: []

 The first task is named retrieve_container and is of type Retrieve Container.
-This task uses the robot arm to get a random container from storage.
-The task requires two devices, the robot arm and the container storage.
-There are five containers passed to it, “c_a” through “c_e”.
-There is also a parameter target_location that is set to color_dispenser.
-This task has no dependencies as it is the first task in the experiment and is essentially a container feeder.
-There are five containers in storage, and one of them is chosen at random for the experiment.
-All five containers in our “color lab” are passed to this task, as any one of them could be chosen.
+This task uses the robot arm to get a container from storage.
+The task requires the robot arm device.
+There is a parameter target_location that is set to color_mixer_1, denoting where to move the container after retrieving it.
+This task has no dependencies as it is the first task in the experiment.

 Let’s look at the next task: